Syria: Assad regime 'destroyed a generation of athletes' – DW – 12/16/2024

 Syria: Assad regime 'destroyed a generation of athletes'December 16, 2024

-Though they could never remove her Olympic gold medal, Ghada Shouaa says the Assad family stole her joy.
-Her heptathlon win in 1996, she adds, has always been for the Syrian people, and never for those who claimed to represent them.
+Though they could never remove her Olympic heptathlon gold medal, Ghada Shouaa says the Assad family stole her joy.
+She adds that her win in 1996 Summer Games in Atlanta has always been for the Syrian people and never for those who claimed to represent them.

-"The dictator, Hafez Assad [father of Bashar], threatened to kill me through his intelligence services," she tells DW.
+"The dictator, Hafez Assad (father of recently ousted ruler Bashar Assad), threatened to kill me through his intelligence services," she tells DW.
 "I was promised a lot after my achievements for my country.
-People would just ask me: did he meet you?
-I answer with no, then I would get threats that meant I would have to lie and say that he met me, honored me, and gave me my financial due.
+People would just ask me, 'Did he meet you?'
+I answered with 'no,' and then I would get threats that meant I would have to lie and say that he met me, honored me, and gave me my financial due.

-"I'm glad that I never met Hafez, neither his son the degenerate Bashar.
+"I'm glad that I never met Hafez nor his son, the degenerate Bashar.
 I thank those who freed us from this tyrant."

 Living in Syria impossible

 The heptathlete returned to her homeland in 2022 to be with her sick mother.
-While she was back, the government made her an offer she couldn't refuse: being an advisor to the national Olympic committee.
-She says neither this, nor a picture she was forced to take in 2015 with the civil defense force, was an endorsement of the regime.
+While she was back, the government made her an offer she couldn't refuse: being an advisor to the country's National Olympic Committee.
+She says neither this nor a picture she was forced to take in 2015 with the civil defense force was an endorsement of the regime.
 In fact, she was under severe duress.

-At the time, Ghada had a a glimmer of hope that things might change, and that she could contribute.
-That hope was dashed and she was later removed from Syria's delegation to the Paris Olympics in 2024.
+At the time, Ghada had a glimmer of hope that things might change and she could contribute.
+That hope was dashed, and she was later removed from Syria's delegation to the Paris Olympics in 2024.

 "This contract was just ink on paper.
 They ignored me.
 They didn't even give me my salary for a whole year.
-Finally I got half of it.
-I might have taken the wrong decision to take this job, but I had to think of my family as well.
+Finally, I got half of it.
+I might have made the wrong decision to take this job, but I had to think of my family as well.
 I hoped that tomorrow would be better."

-Ghada who was in Syria in the weeks leading up to the fall of Assad's regime, felt the pain of people there: "All the people were fed up, something had to happen,” she said.
+Ghada, who was in Syria in the weeks leading up to the fall of Assad's regime, felt the pain of the people there.

+"All the people were fed up.
+Something had to happen," she says.
 "I was already planning to come back to Germany, especially as the rest of my family were planning to leave as well.
-I wanted to speak and shout, there was nothing more to lose anyway."
+I wanted to speak and shout.
+There was nothing more to lose anyway."

 Corruption widespread in ahtlete's graveyard

 Now it has been dissolved.
-Its president Feras Mouala, a former swimmer, was also president of Syria's Olympic committee, has close ties to the Assad family and comes from the same Alawites ethnoreligious minority.
+Its president, Feras Mouala, a former swimmer, was also president of Syria's Olympic Committee, has close ties to the Assad family and comes from the same Alawite ethnoreligious minority.

-Mouala ruled with an iron fist and no one dared oppose him.
-He owned a chain of gyms which benefitted from the contacts he made as the head of Syrian sports and his brother-in-law was particularly close to Bashar Assad.
+Mouala ruled with an iron fist, and no one dared oppose him.
+He owned a chain of gyms that benefitted from the contacts he made as the head of Syrian sports, and his brother-in-law was particularly close to Bashar Assad.

-Assad himself occasionally presented himself at sports events, including the Asian Games in Hangzhou in 2023.
-Ghada had hoped to be able to speak with him about the state of sports in Syria, but was denied.
+Assad occasionally presented himself at sports events, including the 2023 Asian Games in Hangzhou.
+Ghada had hoped to be able to speak with him about the state of sports in Syria but was denied.
 She was further disappointed when a promised sports complex in her home city of Muhardeh was downgraded.

 Fly the flag?

-Ghada wants the new government to establish an independent ministry of sport, just like other countries.
-"We have to kill the corruption mentality that was created by Hafez Al Assad and his Son Bashar, the cancer who spread and destroyed our sport organization." she says.
+Ghada wants the new government to establish an independent sports ministry, just like other countries.
+"We have to kill the corruption mentality that was created by Hafez Al Assad and his Son Bashar, the cancer who spread and destroyed our sport organization," she says.

 Rules based on mutual respect, sending promising athletes abroad for training and bringing back talents forced to flee the country are among the changes Ghada would like to see, whether she is involved in them or not.